bzzlfd/potpatch/README.md

 ## Contribution
-this code is in Alpha version. bug reports, more natural usage recommends, unambiguous statements, implement of modify Pseudo Potentail, test codes, improvements ... are all welcome.
+This code is in Alpha version.
+Bug reports, more natural usage recommends, unambiguous statements, implement of modify Pseudo Potentail, test codes, improvements ... are all welcome.

 `doc/` also have some notes to help understand the program.